hdl-paris/ak-docker/README.md

 * Type `www.pharmacievoisin.local` to render the frontend.
 * Type `admin.airkemist.local` to render the backend.
 (See below for password)

+Note: It could take some time before Puma starts.
+Meanwhile you will get a Nginx error.
+Refresh the page until it will be rendered.
+To get some log about this, type `docker-compose up` instead of `docker-compose up -d`

 ## Workflow for a daily work.

 ### 1/ Get the last version of Airkemist